 - cool(er) passport color

-The benefits of a diplomatic passport are overblown, it has a very privileges that government officials extend to their buddies – but overall it makes very little difference to everyday life.
+The benefits of a diplomatic passport are overblown, it has a very privilege that government officials extend to their buddies – but overall it makes very little difference to everyday life.

 I have diplomatic entry to Thailand.
 Does it make any difference in my life?
 None.
 I might save 10 minutes because I have a work permit through a BOI company.